 Decisions are Recurring and Require Quickness

 Since, the current assets are very short-lived and are frequently converted into other current assets, the decisions relating to such assets also recurring in nature and requires quick decision making.

-A manager cannot consider one component individually and take decision on it.
+A manager cannot consider one component individually and take a decision on it.
 If that is done, that will not work in favor of overall working capital management.
 These components are interlinked to each other as seen in the current asset cycle.
-For example, if a business is in need of cash, it will have to offer discount to debtors for their faster realization whereas if a business has too much of finished goods inventory, it will try to sell it to debtors with liberal credit terms.
+For example, if a business is in need of cash, it will have to offer a discount to debtors for their faster realization whereas if a business has too much of finished goods inventory, it will try to sell it to debtors with liberal credit terms.

 Is Working Capital Management as good as Current Asset Management?